-Other than the above tested factors, we want to study the impact of the number of witnesses involved in an STP proof collection event.
-Since we model the number of witnesses for each STP proof collection event with Gaussian Distribution, we vary the mean (μ_w) and standard deviation (σ_w) and test the resulting BA when other settings are set to default.
-Figure 5(c) shows the BA levels we get for different μ_w and σ_w .
+Subsequently, we want to study the impact of the number of witnesses involved in an STP proof collection event.
+Since we model the number of witnesses for each STP proof collection event with Gaussian Distribution, we vary the mean $(\mu_w)$ and standard deviation $(\sigma_w)$ and test the resulting BA when other settings are set to default.
+Figure 7(c) shows the BA levels we get for different $\mu_w$ and $\sigma_w$ .
 We can conclude that our trust model performs better when there are more witnesses involved in STP proof collection events on average.
 Thereby, a good way to make P-W collusions hard and also enhance the collusion detect accuracy is to require more witnesses for an STP proof.